Dave Nemo

-Dave Nemo is an American radio personality who hosts a show on Road Dog Trucking on Sirius XM Radio.
+Dave Nemo was an American radio personality who hosted a show on Road Dog Trucking on Sirius XM Radio.
 Nemo's show is geared toward entertainment and news favored by truck drivers.
+As of today his show is no longer on SiriusXM's channel 146 and is now streaming on platforms such as iHeart Radio, RadioNemo.com, YouTube Live, Facebook Live, and many other different platforms.
+All of the shows and segments are then available to stream on-demand on all major podcasting platforms.